Veneti, Stater, ca. 80-50 BC

 PLEASE NOTE: this collector's item is unique.
 We therefore cannot guarantee its availability over time and recommend that you do not delay too long in completing your purchase if you are interested.

-Profile on the right, the hair arranged in three rolls extended towards the back by hooked locks.
+Profile to the right, the hair arranged in three rolls extended backwards by hook-shaped locks; surrounded by ornamental beaded volutes.

-Stater named "layed-down figure", struck by the Venetes people shortly before the Roman conquest.
-This copy is very impressive by the quality of the striking.
-We notice that the flan is almost perfectly centered which allows us to admire the scene of the reverse in its entirety.
-In addition, it seems almost new, there is only few marks of circulation, which makes this copy all the more interesting.
+Stater named "layed-down figure", struck by the Veneti tribe shortly before the Roman conquest.
+This example is very impressive by the quality of the strike.
+We note that the flan is almost perfectly centered on reverse which allows us to admire the scene in its entirety.
+In addition, it seems almost new, there is only few traces of circulation, which makes this specimen more interesting.
+From a Vinchon sale, 25-26 May 1998, n° 349.

 5 gr